 After about 18 months, most children can keep a diaper dry for an hour or more.
 Their sphincter control increases, and their bladder size does too.
-Kids with low tone can take a little longer, but without additional neurological issues, by 24 months many of them will be able to achieve this goal to accomplish daytime urinary continence.
+This isn’t conscious control; it is physical development.
+Kids with low tone can take a little longer, but without additional neurological issues, by 24 months many of them will be able to achieve this level of physical skill needed to accomplish daytime urinary continence.
 Bowel control is usually later, and nighttime control is later still.

 You will notice that children need enough skill, not amazing or even good skills.
 They just need enough ability to get the job done.

 What about children with global developmental delays?
 They absolutely can be toilet trained.
-I have worked with children who have no verbal skills and perform tasks like dressing and self-feeding only by being prompted, but they can use the toilet.
+I have worked with children who have no verbal skills and perform tasks like dressing and self-feeding only by being prompted, but they can use the toilet with very little help.
 Do they always know when to “go”, or do they simply follow a schedule?
 Well, to be honest, sometimes they toilet on a schedule for quite a while before they connect the physical impulse with the action by themselves.
 But they are dry all day.
 The essential abilities are these: they know what they need to do when they sit on the potty, and they know that they are being praised or rewarded in some other way for that action.
 That’s it.
 Have faith; children with developmental delays can do this!!

 Some children with low tone have no delays in any of these areas, but many have delays in one or more.
 The most difficult situation with cognitive/communication or social readiness?
 A child who has developed a pattern of defiance or avoidance, and is more committed to resisting parental directions than working together.
 Toddlers are notoriously defiant at times, but some will spend all their energy defying any directive, must have everything their way or else, and can even enjoy being dependent.

-They need to be prepared to be calm, not angry, when accidents happen and to avoid harsh punishments when a child’s intentional avoidance creates an accident.
-They have to be ready to respond to fears and defiance, and then handle the new independence that could bring a child freedom from diapers but more insistence on control in other areas.
+They need to be prepared to be calm, not angry, when inevitable accidents happen and to avoid harsh punishments when a child’s intentional avoidance creates an accident.
+They have to be ready to respond to fears and defiance, and then handle the new independence that could bring a child freedom from diapers, but more insistence on control in other areas.
 Many of my clients have nannies, and most parents have partners.
 Every adult that is part of the training process has to be in agreement about how to train.
 Even if they are more cheerleader than “chief potty coach”, it is either a team effort or it is going to be a confusing and slower process.
 Check out Toilet Training Has It’s (Seen and Unseen) Costs for more information about how the process of training has demands on you that are not always obvious.

 Do you have a stable and comfortable potty seat or toilet insert?
 How will your child get on and off safely?
 Do you need a bench or a stair-like device?
 Grab bars?
 Do you have wipes or thick TP?
 Enough clothing that is easy to manage?
 Underwear or pull-ups that also do the job?
 One of my clients just texted me that having a mirror in front of her daughter seemed to help her manage her clothing more independently.
 A few weeks ago we placed the potty seat against a wall and in the corner of the room so that if she sat down too fast or hit the edge of the seat with her legs while backing up or standing, it wouldn’t tip and scare her.
 No rugs or mats around, so she won’t have to deal with uneven or changing surfaces as she gets to the potty.

-You can see why parents rarely get a simple answer when they ask me if their child is ready to train.
+You can now see why parents rarely get a simple answer when they ask me if their child is ready to train.
 I will say that since they are asking the question, they may be ready, and that is one of the four types of readiness!

 Read my post The Practical Guide to Toilet Training Your Child With Low Muscle Tone: Help Has Arrived! , to learn more about this unique book and see what it can do for you today!